conda/governance/README.md

 **Nominate new member of a maintenance team:** The proposer must provide a sufficient justification as to why the nominee should be welcomed into the maintenance team.
 Prior work on the project is an essential part of the nomination process.
 The voting body for these votes are the current members of the maintenance team at the time the nomination is made.

 * Sensitive
+* Voting: One of the following:
+  * at least 3 members voting, with all votes being "yes"
-* 50% Majority or at least 3 yes votes, whichever is smaller, to pass
+  * at least 50% participation, with greater than 50% "yes" votes to pass

 ----

 **Sub-team Formation:** Proposers must specify the name, role & responsibility, members, and charter (dynamic or static) of any new sub-teams.

 * Standard
+* Voting:
+  * At least 50% participation
-* 50% Majority to pass
+  * More than 50% "yes" votes to pass

 ----

 **Sub-team Dissolution:** Proposers must specify the name and justification for why a sub-team should be dissolved.

 * Standard
+* Voting:
+  * At least 50% participation
-* 50% Majority to pass
+  * More than 50% "yes" votes to pass

 ----